AlexanderKlanovets/btc-rates-microservices/README.md

 - Auth microservice, responsible for user sign on/in and session management using JWT;
 - BTC-UAH rates microservice, responsible for giving a user a current BTC-UAH exchange rate.

+Both services have logging on debug, info and error levels.
+The logs are sent to the RabbitMQ.
+There is also a logs handling worker, which consumes the error logs and sends them to stdout.

 The required version of Node.js is 14+.

 ## Installation